 Turnaround Arts: California

-The mission of Turnaround Arts: California (TACA) is to harness the power of the arts to engage, empower and transform high-need schools and communities.
+The mission of Turnaround Arts: California (TACA) is to harness the power of the arts to engage, empower, and transform historically marginalized schools and communities throughout the state.

 In which areas of Los Angeles will you be directly working?

 - Other:: LA River Project is focused in South and Southeast LA but our work supports schools across the county of LA

 What is the problem that you are seeking to address?